 Sony A7C: Autofocus

-One area where it’s difficult to fault the A7C lies with its autofocus.
+One area in our Sony A7C review where it’s difficult to fault the camera lies with its autofocus.
 Sony has led the pack for several years in this regard, with its superb face- and eye-detection and subject tracking.
 If you spend a lot of time photographing people, these are hugely valuable features.

 Out of the box, the camera is set to both choose the focus area, and switch between continuous and single AF, automatically.
 However I found that the best way to use it was instead to combine AF-C mode with Flexible Spot, which allows you to position the focus area as you see fit.